sabre-io/sabre.io/source/event/promise.md

 Since version 2.0, the sabre/event library has support for Promises.

-The best way to describe promises, is that a promise is a 'placeholder' for a value that has not yet been determined.
-An example of this, is a HTTP request that has not yet completed, or a database query that's taking a long time.
+A Promise is a 'placeholder' for a value that has not yet been determined.
+An example of this, is a HTTP request that has not yet completed, or a database query that's taking a long time to complete.

-Promises have been popularized in Javascript, and are now actually becoming part of the language.
-A promise in javascript is useful in avoiding what's often referred to as 'callback hell'.
+Promises have been popularized in Javascript, and are now actually becoming part of the Javascript language in ecmascript 6.
+A Promise in javascript is useful in avoiding what's often referred to as 'callback hell'.

-PHP, just like javascript, is also single-threaded.
-PHP does not use an eventloop, and events everywhere though, so the 'callback hell' problem does not appear as often.
-However, there are certain situations where Promises can be useful as well.
+PHP, just like Javascript, is also single-threaded.
+Unlike Javascript, PHP does not have an eventloop, or is as event-heavy as Javascript is.
+So 'callback hell' is a lot less prevalent problem.
+However, there are certain situations where Promises can be useful in PHP as well.

 An example through a use-case
 -----------------------------